-Sitio Calubog is located in Purok 22 of barangay Iba, town of Cabanglasan.
+Sitio Calubog is located in Purok 22, Barangay Iba, Cabanglasan.
 An isolated place near the Pulangi River, it is one of the far-flung areas of the town.
 People use motorcycles and “gakit” (a river raft made of bamboo) as means of transportation.
 They are without electricity and have only one source of water from a well.
-Living and working here is really difficult, yet they persist because of farming and corn planting, their primary sources of income.
+Living and working here is difficult, yet they persist because of farming (primarily corn), their primary source of income.
 Majority of the people are indigenous or “lumad” (about 90%) who have settled from Umayam, Wao, and Sitio Mainaga.

 Some adults have been baptized Catholic but others particularly the young ones have yet to receive the rite.
-The parish team of Nuestra Señora de Guadalupe has started to visit Sitio Calubog to share their lives with the people and help build a Christian community.
-There are about ninety (90) residents and eighteen (18) households with 2-3 families living together.
+The parishioners from Nuestra Señora de Guadalupe visit Sitio Calubog to share their lives with the residents and help build a Christian community.
+The population numbers about ninety (90), representing eighteen (18) households with 2-3 families living together.
 People are hospitable and welcoming to the parish visitors.
 They have started to conduct sessions on Basic Ecclessial Community (BEC) and wish to build their own chapel with the Virgin of Fatima as their patron saint.

 This chapel is located in Sitio Lower Mapulo of Barangay Mapulo where there are 300 households (about 1000 residents), 80% Catholic, 75-80% Dumagat (the rest are lumad and a few Muslims).
 The community has an active Basic Ecclesiastical Community (BEC) program and members take turns in sponsoring Masses in the community.
 They contribute generously to the upkeep and renovation of their chapel as evidenced by the continued improvement of the concrete fences and façade.